openstack/nova-specs/specs/queens/implemented/multi-attach-volume.rst

 volume on the API level by calling attachment_create.

-There are problems today when multiple volume attachments share a single target to the volume backend.
+There are problems today when multiple volume attachments share a single target to the volume backend [#]_.
 If we do not take care, multi-attach would make these problems much worse.
 The simplest fix is to serialize all attach and detach operations involving a shared target.
 To do this Cinder will expose a volume info property of 'shared_targets', when True a lock will be